ravindi-nanayakkara/Analysis-of-Spherical-Monofractal-and-Multifractal-Random-Fields-with-Cosmological-Applications/README.md

 # Analysis-of-Spherical-Monofractal-and-Multifractal-Random-Fields-with-Cosmological-Applications

-#This repositery includes the R codes which I have implemented for my first PhD project titled as "Analysis of Spherical Monofractal and Multifractal Random Fields".
+#This repository includes the Maple codes and R codes which were implemented to obtain the results of my first PhD project titled as "Analysis of Spherical Monofractal and Multifractal Random Fields".